major-s/labcirs/README.rst

 Acknowledgements
 ----------------

-Current development of LabCIRS is sponsored by the `Stiftung Charité <http://www.stiftung-charite.de>`_
+The development of multitenant LabCIRS version was sponsored by the `Stiftung Charité <http://www.stiftung-charite.de>`_

 Thanks to Claudia Kurreck, Nikolas Offenhauser, Ingo Przesdzing for ideas and testing.